THE END OF THE WORLD — AGAIN: Why the Apocalypse Meme Replicates in Media, Science, and Culture

 by Barry Vacker

 Doomsday scenarios.
-They proliferate in our culture, from economics to ecology, theology to technology, biology to cosmology, James Bond to Slavoj Žižek, Plato’s Atlantis to Lars von Trier's Melancholia.
+Terrifying tomorrows.
+Visions of the end of the world.
+These "futures" proliferate in our culture, from economics to ecology, theology to technology, biology to cosmology, James Bond to Slavoj Žižek, Plato’s Atlantis to Lars von Trier's Melancholia.
 With creativity and critical insight, Barry Vacker shows why apocalyptic memes replicate and have built-in survival advantages.
-He also explains how the doomsdays reveal the deeper challenges facing human existence — the “philosophical apocalypse” effected by our lack of cosmic meaning in the vast universe.
-Have we really embraced our true existence on Spaceship Earth floating in the cosmos of the new millennium?
+This book explains how the doomsdays reveal the deeper challenges facing human existence — the philosophical apocalypse effected by our lack of cosmic meaning in the vast universe.
+Have we truly embraced our true existence on Spaceship Earth floating in the cosmos of the new millennium?
 Our calendars say we have passed the year 2000, but have we really entered the new millennium?
 The End of the World — Again offers an original, exciting, and, for some, terrifying critique of culture in 2012 and beyond.
 171 pages.

 To read the 5-star reviews in Amazon, click here: Reviews.